Maurice B. Stein

-Maurice B. Stein (1936 in Bloomsburg, Pennsylvania – 1994) (also known as Morry) was the owner of Camp Echo Lake (New York), a summer camp for mostly grade school students.
+Maurice Berle Stein (April 6, 1936 – October 31, 1994; also known as Morry) was the owner of Camp Echo Lake (New York), a summer camp for mostly grade school students.
 He was the owner for over 30 years, along with his wife, Amy Medine.

+Early life and formative years

+Stein was born in 1936 in Bloomsburg, Pennsylvania, to George Stein and Rose (nee Barenblatt), the latter being a Jewish emigrant from Ukraine.
+He attended Bloomsburg Area High School.

-Stein was a 1958 graduate of Brandeis University.
-He received an M.B.A. from the University of Chicago in 1960.
+Stein was a 1958 graduate of Brandeis University, and was a member of its football team, the Brandeis Judges.
+He was originally drafted to the San Francisco 49ers but backed out of the position to pursue further education and received an M.B.A. from the University of Chicago in 1960.
 He worked several years in business before buying Camp Echo Lake in 1964.